U8NWXD/DicePassCLI/README.md

 # DicePassCLI
-Command-line interface for generating memorable word-based passphrases like with the DicePass technique.
+Command-line interface for generating memorable word-based passphrases like with the Diceware technique.

 ## About
 Author: U8N WXD

 Email: cs.temporary@icloud.com

 PGP Fingerprint: F604 47DE DE8B 0877 BC5B  64E6 5AB1 1453 6028 7C6A

 My public key is available as 60287C6A.asc at the root of this repository.

 ## Legal